Will you protect the sea? The sea starts with you

 - Do not pour frying oil, paint residues or white spirit into the toilet or sink, but take them to the small hazardous waste-section at the container park.

 - If possible, opt to buy natural materials over plastics in your purchases.
 For example, go for a bamboo toothbrush or hairbrush.

 - Sustainable gifts?
 Go for wooden or second-hand toys, a homemade gift or give an activity or experience as a gift.
 And reuse wrapping paper!

-- Choose for sustainable fish with the MSC/ASC label (or other sustainability score): avoid endangered species and try a lesser-known fish (see the fish guide at fr.fishguide.be or the fish and seafood guide at www.guidedesespeces.org.
+- Avoid endangered species and try a lesser-known fish (see the fish guide at fr.fishguide.be or the fish and seafood guide at www.guidedesespeces.org.